 32.Lindsay told co-workers about the phone calls, and about feeling apprehensive about the showing.
 She told them Jason was going to meet her at the house.

 [No one knows with certainty what Lindsay’s exact words were to other people.
 People are saying Lindsay told them this or that.
 Some of those people are saying she was NOT apprehensive and Jason was NOT supposed to be with Lindsay at 5:30 while others are saying the opposite.
 What we do know is some of the details the investigators shared.
-The investigators said Jason was going to MEET Lindsay at the house to drop off papers, they did not say Jason was supposed to be with Lindsay at the house at 5:30, or that he was supposed to check on her.
+The investigators said Jason was going to MEET Lindsay at the house to drop off papers, they did not say Jason was supposed to be with Lindsay at the house at 5:30.
 The investigators also dismissed media reports that Lindsay was apprehensive about the showing.
 The C.F. cannot accept these facts and will continue to spin the information to suit their agenda. ]

 33. Shirley Zailo, Lindsay’s boss and Jason’s mother, had been selling real estate on Vancouver Island for ten years.
 She must have recognized that there were things about the clients that didn’t add up.
 As a seasoned professional, wouldn’t she have encouraged Lindsay to get more details from the clients?
 As the mother of Lindsay’s boyfriend, wouldn’t she have insisted that Jason accompany Lindsay on all showings with the clients?

 If we are to believe the narrative that the female client spoke with a FAKE accent then I would agree that would raise some flags.
 BUT, according to the police and others, the female did not speak with a FAKE accent.
+The SP has also never confirmed the story about the male suspect calling Lindsay on Saturday morning to say he would be coming alone.
 SP have direct knowledge of the details and since they dismissed reports Lindsay was apprehensive then it sounds like there is more to the story than the narrative from the C.F.
 Even after Lindsay’s brutal murder, there are realtors who continue to show clients vacant properties alone and hold open houses alone.
 The Real Estate Council should make it mandatory that realtors ask potential clients for photo ID prior to meeting up.
 The client can very easily use their mobile device to send their photo ID or fax the office a copy of their ID.
 At least a realtor has a chance to run a search on the client and ensure the client they are meeting matches with the picture ID.
 Lindsay was targeted and her profession was used to lure her to her own death.
 Lindsay did nothing wrong.
 If someone showed up with Lindsay the killers would have simply aborted their plan and targeted her again another time.]

 34. Lindsay and Jason lived together.
 He spent time at the office where both Lindsay and his mother worked.
 He knew exactly how Lindsay felt about the clients and about the showing.
 He knew she felt uneasy and he knew she wanted him to be there.
 No matter how much Jason and the Saanich Police Department try to pussyfoot around that, it’s the truth.